SeleniumHQ/docker-selenium/README.md

 The script [check-grid.sh](Base/check-grid.sh), which is included in the images, can be used to poll the Grid status.

-This example checks the status of the Grid every 15 seconds, with has a timeout of 30 seconds when the check is done, and it retries up to 5 times until the container is marked as unhealthy.
-Please use values that adjust to your needs, additionally (if needed) replace the `--host` and `--port` parameters for the ones you have in your configuration.
+This example checks the status of the Grid every 15 seconds, it has a timeout of 30 seconds when the check is done, and it retries up to 5 times until the container is marked as unhealthy.
+Please use adjusted values to fit your needs, (if needed) replace the `--host` and `--port` parameters for the ones used in your environment.

 ``` bash
 $ docker network create grid